EmilianoGarciaLopez/cmr-visualization/README.md

 # Visualizer

-Working visualizer by running visualization_suite.py
+Working visualizer by running visualization_suite_points.py

+visualization_suite.py has the same functionality but represents each point as a sphere, so it is slower to run.